-CBD also doesn’t treat all MS symptoms.
+CBD also doesn’t help with all MS symptoms.
 If you experience additional symptoms, ask your doctor for different medication options.

 You also can’t get a doctor’s prescription for MS. Your doctor may be open to discuss CBD, but not enough medical research has been done to give an accurate estimate of dosages and quality control.

 Instead, self-medicate with CBD.
-Research online or ask a CBD company any dosing and administrative recommendations.
+Research online or ask a cannabis physician any serving size and administrative recommendations.
+Most

 Now It’s Time to Relieve MS Symptoms With CBD